Mushroom Powder vs Liquid: Which One is better?

 This means:

 👉 Both formats can offer excellent value, depending on your budget, your preferred ritual, lifestyle and how you use them.
-Assuming a powder bio-availability around 15%-20% is very conservative.
-And that could get higher if you have a healthy gut microbiome to help digest fiber of if you pre-cook your powders before consuming them.
+Assuming a powder nutrient accessibility around 15%-20% is very conservative.
+And that could get higher if you have a healthy gut microbiome to help digest fiber or if you pre-cook your powders before consuming them.

 📈 Graph: Powder vs Extract Value at 15% Accessibility

-Below is the value equivalence curve between powders / extracts for 15% powder bio-availability.
+Below is the value equivalence curve between powders / liquids for 15% powder bio-availability.

 Our product’s actual price point is shown in red.